Economy of Svalbard: Transport

 Within Longyearbyen there is a road system, but it does not connect with any other settlements.
 The town does have a bus system.
 Off-road motorized transport is prohibited on bare ground, but snowmobiles are used extensively during winter—both for commercial and recreational activities.
-Transport from Longyearbyen to Barentsburg (45 km) and Pyramiden (100 km) is possible by snowmobile by winter, or by ship all year round.
+Transport from Longyearbyen to Barentsburg (45 km) and Pyramiden (100 km) is possible by snowmobile in winter, or by ship all year round.

 Svalbard Airport, Longyear, located 3 km from Longyearbyen, is the only airport offering air transport off the archipelago.
 Scandinavian Airlines has daily scheduled services to Tromsø and Oslo; there are also irregular charter services to Russia.
 Lufttransport provides regular corporate charter services from Longyearbyen to Ny-Ålesund Airport, Hamnerabben and Svea Airport for Kings Bay and Store Norske.
 There are heliports in Barentsburg and Pyramiden, and helicopters are frequently used by the governor and to a lesser extent Arktikugol.